Ayurveda means the ‘knowledge of life’, and is India’s ancient medical system, dating back some 10,000 years.

 Common issues as Prostate Cancer and BPH (enlarged prostate) plague many men, as several gynecological issues plague women, and other disorders as Gastrointestinal disorders as IBS and Crohn’s can be effectively managed through Ayurvedic dietary regimes, medicines etc. Ayurveda also has a specific branch dealing with pediatrics and psychology as well – covering all disorders, of which, classical Ayurveda lists over 1100 different illnesses.

 Ayurveda works by targeting the root cause of diseases, which often like on our daily habits and food habits – not only what we are eating, but what condiments and spices we are adding with it; how we are cooking it, when we are eating them etc.

 Ayurveda works on assessing the elements within one’s body from a combination of dual elements, forming three humours, viz. akasha (space) and vayu (air), known as Vata, agni (fire) and jala (water), known as Pitta and jala (water) and prithivi (earth), known as Kapha.

 These three are known as blemishes (doshas) and when they become excess in the body, one can suffer disorders.
-The individual constitution however is known as Prakritidosha, meaning one’s natural state or nature, which can be of either one or a combination of the three doshas (vata, pitta, kapha), according to the elemental makeup of the individual and various traits.
+The individual constitution however is known as Prakritidosha, meaning one’s natural state / predisposed nature to various categories of disorders, which can be of either one or a combination of the three doshas (vata, pitta, kapha), according to the elemental makeup of the individual and various traits.

 Raw vegetables diets for example can be useful for some body-types, but harmful for others as they can create gas, light-headedness, constipation and severe disorders from headaches to Parkinson’s Disease and Arthritis over time, for example.